Polar coordinate lattice Boltzmann modeling of compressible flows: Conclusions and discussions

-To show the merit of the PCLB model over the traditional methods based on hydrodynamics, we studied the macroscopic behaviors of the system resulted from departures from thermodynamic equilibrium around three kinds of interfaces, the shock wave, the rarefaction wave and the material interface, for two specific cases.
+To show the merit of LB kinetic model over the traditional methods based on continuum assumption, we studied the macroscopic behaviors of the system due to deviating from thermodynamic equilibrium around three kinds of interfaces, the shock wave, the rarefaction wave and the material interface, for two specific cases.
 In one of the two cases, the material interface is initially perturbed and consequently the RM instability occurs.
-It is found that, the macroscopic effects of deviating from thermodynamic equilibrium at the material interface are greatly different from those at the mechanical interfaces.
-The coupling effects of the molecular thermal motions in different degrees of freedom are much more pronounced at the material interface.
-The initial perturbation at the material interface results in more pronounced two-dimensional effects and enhanced coupling effects of molecular motions in different degrees of freedom.
-The amplitude of deviating from equilibrium at the shock wave is much higher than those at the rarefaction wave and material interface.
-The above numerical results confirm that the temperature increase first initiates the increase of internal kinetic energy in the degree of freedom corresponding to the direction of temperature gradient, then increases those in other degrees of freedom, and vice verse.
-By comparing each component of the high-order moments and its value in equilibrium, we can draw qualitative information on the actual distribution function.
-These results deepen our understanding on the mechanical and material interfaces from a more fundamental point of view, and present valuable information to improve the physical modeling at the macroscopic level.
-Work based on the current LB model for systematic investigations of non-equilibrium effects in the RM instability and KH instability, is in progress.
+It is found that, the macroscopic effects of deviating from thermodynamic equilibrium around the material interface are greatly different from those around the mechanical interfaces.
+The initial perturbation at the material interface results in more pronounced two-dimensional effects and enhanced coupling of molecular motions in different degrees of freedom.
+The system deviates much more from thermodynamic equilibrium around the shock wave than around the material interface and the rarefaction wave.
+By comparing each component of the high-order moments and its value in equilibrium, we can draw qualitatively the main information of the actual distribution function which determines the macroscopic behaviors.
+These results deepen our understanding on the mechanical and material interfaces from a more fundamental level, and present valuable information for improving the macroscopic modeling.
+More systematic study on the non-equilibrium effects in RM and KH instabilities is in progress.